Writers Write creates writing resources and shares writing tips. This post is about the five best ways to include prologues in your books.

 Should you use one?

 Writers love writing prologues, epilogues, and flashbacks.
 Readers hate reading them.
-Readers want to get into the story immediately.
-Only once they have established a bond with your characters should you introduce backstory.

 If you insist on writing them, make sure you know how, and when, to use them.